top of page

 "And cried with a loud voice, as when a lion roareth: and when He had cried, seven thunders uttered their voices."

-The "mighty angel" is standing with one foot upon the sea and one foot on the earth, as we see in verse 2.
+The "Mighty Angel" is standing with one foot upon the sea and one foot on the earth (verse 2).
 This shows that He is Lord of the sea and the earth.
 As the Lord is standing there, He roareth like a lion.
 He is not a lion animal.
 He is the LORD ALMIGHTY.
-We studied about the Lord being 'like' a lion in Revelation 4:7 and that He is referred to as "the Lion of the tribe of Juda" in Revelation 5:5.
+We studied about the Lord being 'like' a lion in Revelation 4:7 and that Jesus is referred to as "the Lion of the tribe of Juda" in Revelation 5:5.

 "...and when He had cried," There is another verse in the Bible that tells us Jesus cried.
 Not "Jesus wept", but that He "cried with a loud voice".
-Mark 15:34: "And at the nineth hour Jesus cried with a loud voice..."
-Here in our verse in Revelation, Jesus will cry very loudly with a loud voice for all to hear.
+Mark 15:34"And at the nineth hour Jesus cried with a loud voice..."
+Here in our verse in Revelation, Jesus will cry very loudly, "with a loud voice", for all to hear.
 When the Lord cries out for all to hear, the "seven thunders uttered their voices."
-Thunder is regarded as Jehovah's voice and as a symbol of divine power.
+Thunder is regarded as Jehovah's voice and also as a symbol of divine power.
 Job 37:2-4 states: "Hear attentively the noise of His voice, and the sound that goeth out of His mouth.
 He directeth it under the whole heaven, and His lightening unto the ends of the earth.
 After it a voice roareth: He thundereth with the voice of His excellency; and He will not stay them when His voice is heard."

 VERSE 4: (Chapter 10)